johnwcowan/r7rs-work/FuturesCowan.md

       +-----> TERMINATED <----+
 ```

-## Fairness
+## Default fairness

 In various situations the scheduler must select one future to run or to unblock
 from a set of blocked futures .
 The constraints on the selection process determine the scheduler's
 *fairness*.
 Typically the selection depends on the order in which futures become
 runnable or blocked and on some *priority* attached to them.

-Because we do not wish to preclude extensions to this SRFI that require specific fairness
+Because we do not wish to preclude extensions to this SRFI (see below)
+that require specific fairness
 constraints, there are no fairness constraints imposed.
-Implementations should document
-whatever fairness constraints they provide.
+Implementations should document whatever fairness constraints they provide.

 ## Memory coherency